 1000000B you can write

-1024 bytes.
-Yea, the IT world is wierd.
+1 kilobyte = 1024 bytes.
+Yea, the IT world is a little bit different.
 For distinguishing between

 Why am I writing all that?
 Because I don’t understand why many people in the IT world, including many programmers, still don’t know that this is important to write according to some standards.
 This is like a language: you have to use the correct grammar so others have the chance to understand correctly what you say.